FriendsOfSymfony/FOSJsRoutingBundle/CONTRIBUTING.md

 $ npm run test
 ```

-Because the current test suite runs agains the built javascript a build is automatically
+Because the current test suite runs against the built javascript a build is automatically
 run first (see 'Compiling the JavaScript files' below for further details).
 You can
 explicitly run only the test suite with: